The City of Philadelphia has laws and regulations to protect residents from unsafe living conditions.

 Philadelphia Lead Paint Disclosure and Certification Law

 In 2012, the City Code was amended to include the Lead Paint Disclosure and Certification Law.
-The law requires owners of properties built before 1978 and rented to households with children 6 years or younger to provide the tenant with certification prepared by a dust wipe technician stating that the property is either lead-safe or lead-free.
-Landlords are required to test and certify rental properties as lead-safe or lead-free, regardless of a child’s age, in order to:
+The law requires owners of properties built before 1978 to provide the tenant with certification prepared by a dust wipe technician stating that the property is either lead-safe or lead-free.
+Landlords are required to test and certify rental properties as lead-safe or lead-free in order to:

 - Execute a new or renewed lease